 Southern Districts Towing welcome full or part payment for your impounded car however we cannot release this legally until the impoundment time is up.
 Please call Southern Districts Towing on 0800 008 111 and ask for the impounds team to make arrangements to pre-pay the impound fee and uplift your vehicle at a later time.

-Why do I have to show photo ID?
+Why do I have to show a photo ID?
 Why can’t I pick up my relative’s car?

 Southern Districts Towing only accepts photo ID as a form of identification to pick up your car.
 This can be a NZ Driver licence, an 18+ card or a current passport.
 SDT will only release the vehicle to the registered owner at the time of impoundment.
 Should the registered owner not be available to pick up the vehicle prior arrangements must be made with Southern Districts Towing and the correct ID and strict procedures must be met prior to releasing a vehicle to a non-registered owner.
 Please call our office for further clarification and if necessary book a time to talk with one of our staff members.